bryab-edu/cse15l-lab-reports/report3.md

 911report/chapter-9.txt
 911report/preface.txt
 ```
 Can search for files marked readable permissions to the current user in a specific directory.
-Good for filtering out files that can be read by the user. (i.e allowed permission files)
+Good for filtering out files that can be read by the user. (i.e allowed permission files) <br> <br>
+Example 2 <br>
 ```
 $ find -readable
 ./911report/...